 - Meet GPA requirements for the Liberal Arts Curriculum and your major

-- Meet with your advisor and/or the 4YG Coordinator as required
+- Meet with your advisor and/or the Director of Academic Advising as required

 - Resolve all registration holds prior to the registration period

 - Register for classes on your assigned date

 - Be responsive to all communications from Cedar Crest College

 If you fail to meet any of these guidelines or the guidelines for your major, your 4YG contract will be voided.

 How can the 4YG help me?

 By signing a 4YG contract, you will become eligible for additional advising support that will help you stay on track for graduation.
 In addition, if you follow all the 4YG guidelines and the advice given to you by your advisor and/or the Director of Academic Advising and you’re not able to graduate in 4 years, Cedar Crest will expedite your graduation through options such as course substitutions or waivers, independent study, or by paying for you to take additional required courses.